ECTS

 Faculty of Science

-This course will cover a number of disciplines, providing a basic overview of the Biosphere, Hydrosphere and Atmosphere, as well as their evolution since the planet's origin.
-The disciplines (and major themes) covered will be :
+Through this EU, several disciplines will be covered in order to provide reminders and/or basic information concerning: the Biosphere, Hydrosphere, and Atmosphere, as well as, and above all, their evolution since the planet's origins.
+The disciplines (and major themes) covered will be:

 -Paleontology: Evolution, Biochronology and Geological Eras, Biodiversity and Past Crises.